mtmcphail/kickstarter-analysis/README.md

 Since it appears that Louise launched her campaign in a "successful" month and set an attainable goal, similar to other "Theater" and "Play" campaigns that were fully funded, *what was the cause of her shortfall?*

-Looking at other factors included in this original data set, like the number of backers or campaign duration for similar campaigns, may give Louise better insight into what went wrong.
+Looking at other factors included in this original data set, like the number of backers or duration for similar campaigns, may give Louise better insight into what went wrong.

 **Outcome Based on Duration of Campaign**:
 *Was Louise's campaign too short?*  Still working in Excel and still looking at kickstarters involving plays, a new data point, "Campaign Duration", can be calculated by subtracting the "Date Created Conversion" from the "Date Ended Conversion" rounding to the nearest ones ```=ROUND(T2-S2,0)```.
 With the help of the COUNTIFS function, ```=COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$V:$V,"<30",Kickstarter!$P:$P,"plays")``` , the "Campaign Duration" for each Outcome ("Successful", "Failed, Canceled") can be grouped based on bins: "Less than 30", "30" and "Greater than 30".
 For this simple exercise, the ```=MODE()``` function was used to determine the 3 basic bins.
 Please see Graph 3 and Chart 3 below.